Axia-Tech/AXIA-wiki/docs/learn/learn-architecture.md

 ## Collators

-[Collators](../general/glossary.md##collator) are full nodes on both a parachain and the Relay Chain.
-They collect parachain transactions and produce state transition proofs for the validators on the Relay Chain.
-They can also send and receive messages from other parachains using XCMP.
+[Collators](../general/glossary.md##collator) are full nodes on both a allychain and the Relay Chain.
+They collect allychain transactions and produce state transition proofs for the validators on the Relay Chain.
+They can also send and receive messages from other allychains using XCMP.

 ---

 ## Whiteboard Series

-For a video overview of the architecture of AXIACoin watch the video below for the whiteboard interview with W3F researcher Alistair Stewart:
+For a video overview of the architecture of AXIA watch the video below for the whiteboard interview with W3F researcher Alistair Stewart:

 <iframe width="560" height="315" src="https://www.youtube.com/embed/xBfC6uTjvbM" frameBorder="0" allow="accelerometer; autoplay; encrypted-media; gyroscope; picture-in-picture" allowFullScreen></iframe>